volume-trader/QuantowerKB/general-settings/control-center.md

 The footer of Sidebar contains several functions:

 * “**About**” link: opens a screen with information about terminal \(version, rollback, updates checker etc.\).
-If the system detects the new version of Quantower, the “NEW VERSION” button appears instead of this link;
+If the system detects the new version of VT-Terminal, the “NEW VERSION” button appears instead of this link;
 * “**Exit**” button: closes the application.

 {% hint style="info" %}